How do Companies Measure Success in Employee Wellbeing?

 2. Encourage employee involvement

 When employees feel like they’re participants in the decision-making process, they’re more likely to be satisfied with their work.
-Give them responsibility, give them a sense of ownership over their work products and initiatives, allow them to take part in company meetings and events, encourage team working (within limits), allow for creative expression, reward innovation rather than conformity (and punish dissent), provide ample rest and relaxation periods (both physical and mental), offer social activities that are relevant to the employee’s interests, and provide a supportive environment.
+Give them responsibility, and give them a sense of ownership over their work products and initiatives.
+Allow them to take part in company meetings and events.
+Encourage teamwork (within limits), allow for creative expression, reward innovation rather than conformity (and punish dissent).
+Provide ample rest periods (both physical and mental).
+Offer social activities that are relevant to the employee’s interests, and provide a supportive environment.

 3. Model healthy work habits yourself